Who should apply?

 To transition to accounting from another field of study, consider enrolling in the 18-month MAcc Track, which is open to a variety of backgrounds and majors!
 If you're only missing one or two MAcc program prerequisite classes, the Milgard School of Business Non-Matriculated Accounting Program will allow you access to individual business and accounting courses on a space available basis.

 Is a degree from UW Tacoma a University of Washington degree?

 Yes.
 The University of Washington is a three-campus university with campuses in Tacoma, Bothell and Seattle.
 At the Milgard School of Business, you will receive a MAcc degree from the University of Washington completed at the University of Washington Tacoma.

 Is there financial assistance available?

-Yes.
+Yes for those who qualify.
 Financial Aid assistance (loans) may be available for students enrolled in fee-based programs.
-Students seeking scholarships must apply for admission by the priority application deadline for either the spring or autumn quarter and complete the MAcc scholarship application.
+Students seeking scholarships must apply for admission by the priority application deadline for either the spring or autumn quarter and complete the Milgard scholarship application.

 Real World Experience